KingScooty/creativenightly.com/_posts/2015-02-14-Optimising-Typekit-for-mobile-devices.md

 ---
 layout: post
-title: Optimise Typekit for mobile and improve your Page Insights
+title: Optimise Typekit for mobile and improve your Page Insights Score
 subtitle: Here's two pretty interesting things you can do to optimise Typekit for mobile and improve your page insight score.

 cover_image: article-images/2015-02-09-page_insights.png